Engee documentation

 model branching

 There can be more than one block of each type in the model.
-For example, you can add another handler block and receiver block by connecting them to existing blocks in the model.
+For example, you can add another handler block and a receiver block by connecting them to the existing blocks in the model.

 img19

-Configuring block parameters
+Configuring Block parameters

-img20
+img20 en

-img21
+img21 en

 You can run models with unconnected blocks and lines on the canvas.